How we test steam irons

 A scratched soleplate can cause the iron to snag and catch on fabrics.
 This makes ironing harder and can even cause delicate clothes to tear.

-Many manufacturers claim their steam irons have extra-tough soleplates that won’t scratch if they catch on buttons or zips.
+Many manufacturers claim their steam irons have extra-tough soleplates that won’t scratch if they catch on buttons or zips, or if you need to wipe them down vigorously.
 So to see how the claims stack up, we rub each soleplate 20 times with a scotch brite scouring pad (the sort you might use to clean your dishes with) to see whether the soleplate lives up to the claims.

 Some soleplates are so tough our scouring pad has absolutely no effect.
 Others mark quickly and end up scratched beyond repair.